A preventative maintenance program identifies issues before they develop into problems that cause you to lose time and data.

 Nobody likes surprises.

 Our monitoring software lets us know when certain problems occur.
 It means that we proactively resolve issues before they become critical.
 Monitoring can also prevent any unnecessary downtime resulting from these failures.

 No need to start it up, it simply works quietly behind the scenes, so you won't even know its there.

 By subscribing to our preventative monitoring program, you will have the peace of mind knowing that we are constantly monitoring your machine's general health.

 What does it monitor?

-There is a large range of metrics reported on, and in some cases it depends on the software you are running on your computer.
+There is a large range of metrics that are reported on and in some cases, it depends on the software that is running on your computer.
 Just a few examples of the systems and resources we monitor include:

 - Available free space

 - Hard drive capacity